dqromney/markups/projects/training/amazon/aws/aws.md

         customer wants to under the costs involved with running applications or workloads over owned IT hardware verses AWS.
     - Lowering costs with AWS
+        - Helps your customer lower their costs through the use of a consumption-based model, AWS pricing models, and frequent price reductions.
     - Customer migration challenges
+        - Over-provision vs. under-provision - Helps your customers avoid inefficiencies and financial losses by enabling your customers to launch the infrastructure they need when they need it.
+    - AWS Pricing Models
+        - On-Demand
+          - This is, typically, where customers start, in an effort to gauge their needs, and then switch to Reserved Instances, or RIs, once they know their demand baseline.
+        - Reserved
+        - Spot
+        - Dedicated
 - Module 3: Staff Productivity
     - Quantifying the impact AWS has on staff productivity versus traditional IT
     - Customer examples